Amortized Analysis via Coalgebra: Coalgebra Morphisms as Generalized Potential Functions

 \begin{example} When $T = \mathcal{D}$ is the finitely-supported distribution monad, we can study randomized amortized analysis.
 For example, letting $\sigFun = \Id$, we can implement an alternating amortization technique that flips many coins occasionally, whereas the specification suggests that one coin is flipped per transition. \begin{enumerate} \item The specification coalgebra uses state $\specObj = \F{1}$.
 Its transition morphism $\specCoalg : 1 \pto \F{1}$ is a simple Bernoulli distribution, flipping a coin and deciding whether to incur cost accordingly. \item The implementation coalgebra uses state $\implObj = \F*{\Fin{k}}$ for a fixed $k$ indicating how often to sample.
 Its transition morphism $\implCoalg : \Fin{k} \pto \F*{\Fin{k}}$ is like that of Example~\ref{ex:allocation}, sampling a $k$-binomial distribution when its counter is $0$ and decrementing the counter otherwise. \end{enumerate} The potential function $\Phi : \Fin{k} \pto \F{1}$ computes a distribution for each state $d : \Fin{k}$.
 Similar to Example~\ref{ex:allocation-potential}, we let the generalized potential function be the $(k - d - 1)$-binomial distribution, balancing the number of samples done by the specification and the implementation.
 Notice that here, though, $\Phi$ is not merely computing a number as a potential: it computes an entire distribution via an effectful program. \end{example}

-\begin{example} Sometimes, one wishes to consider a notion of expected amortized analysis, for cases when an amortized data structure is implemented using randomization and one wishes to reason about the expected cost of a sequence of operations.
-While this notion is subtle to define explicitly, since each state may have many possible successor states of which the potential must be considered, a reasonable definition of expected amortized analysis falls out of the coalgebraic perspective.
-If the cost model $\Cost$ is a convex space, then we have a distributive law that computes the expected value:
+\begin{example} Sometimes, one may consider expected amortized analysis of a randomized data structure, reasoning about the expected cost of a sequence of operations.
+While this notion is subtle to define explicitly, a reasonable definition of expected amortized analysis falls out of the coalgebraic perspective.
+If the cost model $\Cost$ is equipped with the structure of a convex space (\ie, a $\mathcal{D}$-algebra structure), then we have a distributive law that computes the expected value:

-Therefore, $\Writer{\mathcal{D}(-)}$ also forms a monad for reasoning about expected cost, and coalgebras over an endofunctor on $\Alg{\Writer{\mathcal{D}(-)}}$ cleanly and precisely specify expected amortized analysis. \end{example}
+Therefore, $\Writer{\mathcal{D}(-)}$ forms a monad for reasoning about expected cost, and coalgebras over an endofunctor on $\Alg{\Writer{\mathcal{D}(-)}}$ cleanly and precisely specify expected amortized analysis. \end{example}

+Although the remainder of the paper is compatible with other monads, we work only with the writer monad with numeric costs for simplicity of examples.